jetroant/sbetel/README.md

 xcode-select --install
 ```

 After installing Xcode, a few more steps might still be necessary.
-For copmrehensive instructions, see: https://thecoatlessprofessor.com/programming/cpp/openmp-in-r-on-os-x/#after-3-4-0
+For comprehensive instructions, see: https://thecoatlessprofessor.com/programming/cpp/openmp-in-r-on-os-x/#after-3-4-0

 In short, (i) the official gfortran 6.1 build (see: https://gcc.gnu.org/wiki/GFortranBinaries#MacOS-11) and (ii) clang (compiler, see: https://uofi.box.com/v/r-macos-clang-pkg) need to be downloaded and installed.